No. 7 Baylor women rebound from 1st loss 72-38 over Georgia

 Georgia: The Lady Bulldogs shot a season-low 24.1 percent (14 of 58) from the field.
 They had several extended shooting slumps, missing 10 of 11 late in the first quarter and their last eight shots before halftime.
 In the second half, they missed 14 consecutive shots after Caldwell’s layup with 2:43 left in the third quarter until Stephanie Paul’s layup with 2:11 left in the game.

+“Give Baylor credit, they’re long, and they’re athletic and I think that they rushed us,” Georgia coach Joni Taylor said.
+“In some cases, we got the shot we wanted and didn’t make it, and in some cases we rushed our shot because of their defense and because of their length and it bothered us.”

-Baylor: Preseason AP All-America post Lauren Cox missed her seventh game in a row because of a stress reaction in her right foot.
-Cox is continuing her rehab, and it is unclear when she will return, but the Lady Bears have only two games in the next month before opening Big 12 play Jan.
-4 at Oklahoma.
+Baylor: Cox missed her seventh game in a row because of a stress reaction in her right foot.
+Cox is continuing her rehab, and it is unclear when she will return.

 UP NEXT

-Georgia has an extended break before playing Dec.
+Georgia doesn’t play again until Dec.
 15 against Furman, the first of four consecutive home games before the Lady Bulldogs open SEC play Jan.
 2 at Ole Miss.

+“We’ve got a nice break here and it will give us a chance to get back to just practicing and working on us,” Taylor said.
+“This will give us a chance, with a young team, we’re really young, to get back to the basics and work on us on both ends of the floor.”

 Baylor has only two more games this month, both at home, Dec.
 18 against Arkansas State and Dec.
 30 against Morehead State.